ant0ine/http/readme.md

 ## Components

-`fluffyhttp' provides a few components to make your HTTP request:
+`http' provides a few components to make your HTTP request:

  * Client: to create a useragent
  * Headers: a class to manipulates HTTP headers